Editor’s note: If you’re new to link building and the role anchor text plays in it, please see our recent post on link building as a primer.

 That doesn’t work anymore.
 Remember, manipulating search engine rankings is not what search engines want.
-With the recent Penguin update Google identified this tactic as invalid.
+With the recent Penguin update, Google identified this tactic as invalid.
 They did this by examining the percentage of exact match anchor text to websites as an entire domain, and as individual pages as well.
 One clear way of identifying a site that has tried to manufacture links or manipulate search engine rankings is anchor text.

-Here’s a screen shot of an “Anchor Text” report that shows too much exact match.
-You can see that the company’s #1, #2 and #3 most-utilized anchor text phrases are keywords that aren’t especially natural, aren’t their brand name, and seem suspicious.
+Here’s a screenshot of an “Anchor Text” report that shows too much exact match.
+You can see that the company’s #1, #2, and #3 most-utilized anchor text phrases are keywords that aren’t especially natural, aren’t their brand name, and seem suspicious.

 Almost any site that has been around for a few years and sells products, or receives a decent amount of traffic from search engines, has more than likely executed link building in the past; it was a common, accepted practice then.
 This previous strategy worked to raise rankings by building up a large number of specific anchor text keywords.
 Used today, without obtaining natural links via brand names or diversified anchors, this strategy clearly identifies that the site is looking to manipulate their rankings.

-As link builders we want to avoid situations where we are increasing the percentage of anchor text to a page or to a site as a whole.
+As link-builders, we want to avoid situations where we are increasing the percentage of anchor text to a page or to a site as a whole.
 The link itself won’t help, and could actually hinder positive results if Google evaluates it as link-building and implements a Penguin penalty.

 3. Exact match anchors don’t look natural

-When you think about the anchor text of links in news articles you read, on gossip sites, personal blogs, professional websites and the like – you’ll realize that exact match anchors aren’t used regularly.
+When you think about the anchor text of links in news articles you read, on gossip sites, personal blogs, professional websites, and the like – you’ll realize those exact match anchors aren’t used regularly.
 Exact match anchors start to look odd when you consider “natural” links throughout the web.
 This may cause your page to fail the reader’s sniff test, undermining your efforts to build reader trust as well as search engine credibility.

-As link builders we want to focus on anchor text that looks natural within the content on the page we’ve found.
+As link-builders, we want to focus on anchor text that looks natural within the content on the page we’ve found.
 Unnatural anchor text may cause a link to be devalued.
 While this may not cause harm, it does render the link ineffective for your ranking goals.